ClickCease

 What happens if I default on a secured trust loan?

-If the trust defaults on a secured loan, the lender has the right to repossess that property or asset, sell it, and use the sale proceeds to recover the loan amount owed.
+Just like other secured loans, if the trust defaults on a secured loan, the lender has the right to repossess that property or asset, sell it, and use the sale proceeds to recover the loan amount owed.

 What loan companies offer finance on trust properties?